GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/hub-and-spoke-peerings/README.md

 # Hub and Spoke via VPC Peering

 This sample creates a simple **Hub and Spoke** architecture, where the VPC network connects satellite locations (spokes) through a single intermediary location (hub) via [VPC Network Peering](https://cloud.google.com/vpc/docs/vpc-peering).
-> **NOTE**: This example does not provide full mesh networking, if you need connectivity between spoke networks you will have to create a peering between every two spokes.
-Make sure you are not going to hit the [VPC Network Peering limits](https://cloud.google.com/vpc/docs/quota#vpc-peering).
+> **NOTE**: This example does not provide full mesh networking, if you need connectivity between spoke networks you will have to create a peering between every pair of spokes, or [use VPN](../hub-and-spoke-vpns).
+If you use additional peerings be aware of the [VPC Network Peering limits](https://cloud.google.com/vpc/docs/quota#vpc-peering).

 The benefits of this topology include: